Diamondbacks vs. Giants Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has nine doubles, a triple, five home runs, 11 walks and 19 RBI (38 total hits).
-He's also swiped one base.
+- Lourdes Gurriel Jr. has 10 doubles, a triple, five home runs, 11 walks and 20 RBI (40 total hits).
+He has swiped one base.

-- Gurriel has picked up a hit in three games in a row.
-In his last five games he is hitting .333 with two doubles, two home runs, four walks and four RBI.
+- Gurriel takes a four-game streak with at least one hit into this one.
+In his last five games he is batting .313 with three doubles, two walks and an RBI.

 Gurriel Recent Games